-1. Antipsychotic Medication Type - Since we will only include individuals who are currently receiving antipsychotic monotherapy, each antipsychotic medication type will be considered a separate level for this independent variable.
-Antipsychotic medications include Paliperidone from the Janssen trials and Clozapine, Olanzapine, Quetiapine, Risperidone and Ziprasidone from the NIMH CATIE trials.
-We will create binary (2-level) independent variables for each antipsychotic medication for initial univariate analyses.
-Medications that suggest significant associations from our univariate analyses will then be considered for subsequent multivariate analyses.

-2. Gastrointestinal Disease - This study will focus on the following functional and inflammatory gastrointestinal bowel disorders based on reported prevalence in the general population: 1) functional bowel disorders - irritable bowel syndrome, constipation, and diarrhea based on the Rome III criteria; and 2) inflammatory bowel disorders - ulcerative colitis and Crohn's disease.
+- 1. Antipsychotic Medication Type Since we will only include individuals who are currently receiving antipsychotic monotherapy, each antipsychotic medication type will be considered a separate level for this independent variable. - 2.
+Gastrointestinal Disease This study will focus on the following functional and inflammatory gastrointestinal bowel disorders based on reported prevalence in the general population: 1) functional bowel disorders irritable bowel syndrome, abdominal bloating, constipation, diarrhea and unspecified functional bowel disorder based on the Rome III criteria; and 2) inflammatory bowel disorders ulcerative colitis and Crohn's disease.
+Each disorder will be considered a separate level for this independent variable.